MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Winlogon-Automatic-Restart-Sign-On--ARSO-.md

 ---
-ms.assetid: cb834273-828a-4141-9387-37dd8270e932
-title: Winlogon automatic restart sign-on (ARSO)
+title: Winlogon Automatic Restart Sign-on (ARSO)
-description: How Windows automatic restart sign-on can help make your users more productive.
+description: How Windows Automatic Restart Sign-on can help make your users more productive.
 author: iainfoulds
 ms.author: justinha
-manager: daveba
-ms.reviewer: cahick
-ms.date: 04/30/2021
+ms.date: 04/01/2023
 ms.topic: article
 ---

-# Winlogon automatic restart sign-on (ARSO)
+# Winlogon Automatic Restart Sign-on (ARSO)

-During a Windows Update, there are user specific processes that must happen for the update to be complete.
-These processes require the user to be logged in to their device.
-On the first login after an update has been initiated, users must wait until these user specific processes are complete before they can start using their device.
+When running Windows Update, there are user-specific processes that must run for the update to complete successfully.
+These processes require the user to be logged in.
+On the first login after Windows Update has completed, users must wait until these user-specific processes are complete before they can resume using their device.

-## How does it work?
+## How it works

-When Windows Update initiates an automatic reboot, ARSO extracts the currently logged in user's derived credentials, persists it to disk, and configures Autologon for the user.
+When Windows Update initiates an automatic reboot, ARSO extracts the currently logged-in user's derived credentials, persists it to disk, and configures Autologon for the user.
 Windows Update running as system with TCB privilege will initiate the RPC call to do this.

-After the final Windows Update reboot, the user will automatically be logged in via the Autologon mechanism, and the user's session is rehydrated with the persisted secrets.
+After the final Windows Update restart, the user will automatically be logged in via the Autologon mechanism, and the user's session is rehydrated with the persisted secrets.
 Additionally, the device is locked to protect the user's session.
 The locking will be initiated via Winlogon whereas the credential management is done by the Local Security Authority (LSA).
 Upon a successful ARSO configuration and login, the saved credentials are immediately deleted from disk.

 By automatically logging in and locking the user on the console, Windows Update can complete the user specific processes before the user returns to the device.
 In this way, the user can immediately start using their device.